amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 A brute force algorithm ==solves a problem through exhaustion==: it goes through all possible choices until a solution is found.
 The time complexity of a brute force algorithm is often proportional to the input size.
 Brute force algorithms are simple and consistent, but very slow.

+**further explaination:**

+A brute force algorithm is a way to solve a problem by trying out all the possible options until we find the correct solution.
+It's like trying every combination until we get the right one.

+The time complexity of a brute force algorithm depends on how much data we have to deal with.
+If we have a lot of data, it will take a long time to go through all the possibilities.

+Brute force algorithms are easy to understand and always give the right answer, but they can be really slow because they have to check every option one by one.
+So, while they are straightforward, they might not be the best choice for big problems where speed is important.

 ### Brute Force Algorithm Example 1

 For example, imagine you have a small padlock with 3 digits, each from 0-9.
 You forgot your combination, but you don't want to buy another padlock.